Can't get them to talk? Or can't make them stop!

 • This gives students a chance to plan some practice on new or developing skills

-For chattier students that need focus for their conversation:
+For chattier students who need focus for their conversation:

 • Every session should follow a format of a) here's what we're going to work on, b) let's work on it, c) here's what we worked on.